Should Schools Conduct Background Checks on Teachers?

 How Should Public Schools React?

-Based upon recent discoveries of teachers’ secret pasts, a debate is being raised over how schools can more effectively conduct criminal background investigations.
-In beginning a safer approach to reviewing employee credentials, all applicants to public schools must meet both state and federal background check standards.
+Based upon recent discoveries of teachers’ secret pasts, a debate is being raised over how schools can conduct criminal background investigations more effectively.
+In beginning a safer approach to reviewing employee credentials, all public school applicants must meet state and federal background check standards.
 As the Iowa Department of Public Safety explains, applicants undergo a thorough national evaluation, as all teachers must now have digital fingerprints, an FBI evaluation, and a criminal records assessment of any crimes or violations committed in any of the 50 states.
-A background check is also conducted at a local level to investigate any further criminal issues.
+A background check is also conducted locally to investigate any further criminal issues.

-In addition, many believe that schools need to monitor the criminal activities and records of existing staff to ensure that all faculty members are maintaining a proper code of conduct.
-Ultimately, while the majority of public school teachers possess no form of criminal history, the public continues to seek out greater protective measures to ensure that students stay safe.
+In addition, many believe that schools need to monitor existing staff's criminal activities and records to ensure that all faculty members maintain a proper code of conduct.
+Ultimately, while most public school teachers possess no form of criminal history, the public continues seeking more extraordinary protective measures to ensure students stay safe.

 comments powered by Disqus